Pomax/are-we-flying/docs/index.md

 });
 ```

-As long as we don't forget to add that new `ALOS_PORT` value to our `.env` file (I'm using `ALOS_PORT=9000` but obviously pick whichever port you like best) this should start up, and calling the earlier URL http://localhost:9000/?points=48.8,-123.8,48.9,-123.9,49,-124 will give us a JSON object with an elevation of `123` for each of those three coordinates:
+As long as we don't forget to add that new `ALOS_PORT` value to our `.env` file (I'm using `ALOS_PORT=9000` but obviously pick whichever port you like best) this should start up and log `Elevation server listening on http://localhost:9000`, so that calling the earlier URL http://localhost:9000/?points=48.8,-123.8,48.9,-123.9,49,-124 will give us a JSON object with an elevation value of `123` for each of those three coordinates:

 ```json
 {